jacquesfauquex/DCKV/dicm2dckv/dicmstructdump/README.md

 # dicmstructdump

-- es una variante prototipo de dicm2dckv
-- permitió definir la función crucial de dckvapi (escritura de un kv)
+- dckv transformed on the flight into dump
-- cumple con dckvapi
+- conforms to dckvapi
-  - servirá de base para derivar
-    - dicm2json
-    - dicm2xml
-    - dicm2mdbx
-- permite comparación con otras herramientas dicom dump (dcmtk y dcm4chee).
-No obstante, dicmstructdump no incorpora dicionario, por lo cual tiene ventaja competitiva en particular sobre dcmtk dcmdump.

-## comparación: parseo de un CT pesando 552 KB
+- compares to other dicom dump tools(dcmtk y dcm4chee).
+Though it is worth notice that dicmstructdump does not make use of any tag dictionary, which is a speed advantage on dcmtk dcmdump.

+## parsing of a 552 kb CT

 - dicmstructdump parsea